gallochris/fyi.dadgumboxscores/hugo_source/content/posts/true-false-freshmen.md

 Nate Britt joined Marcus Paige in the backcourt during his freshman season and started 16 of 34 games.

 One-and-dones Marvin Williams and Tony Bradley never started a collegiate game.
 It didn't matter.
-Both were drafted in the first round.
+Both players were drafted in the first round.
 Danny Green's collegiate career was a bit of foreshadowing to his NBA career.
 He came off the bench before coming a starter on the roster.

 <span style="color: green; font-weight: bolder;">True</span>: *Joel James started more games during his freshman season than classmates Brice Johnson and J.P.
 Tokoto combined.*